tmiw/ezDV/manual/3-basic-usage.md

 requires additional configuration to use (see "Web based configuration" below).
 Pressing any button after doing this will stop the voice keyer.

-The Volume Up and Down buttons adjust the receive and transmit audio depending on if the PTT button is also held.
+The Volume Up and Down buttons adjust the receive audio by default.
+If the PTT button is also held while pushing Volume Up or Volume Down, the transmit audio level is adjusted instead.
 For best results, transmit audio should be adjusted while in 700D/700E/1600 mode such that the ALC indicator on your radio is just barely showing (similar to how to configure data modes).